 “The name is Bond.
 James Bond.”
 Few lines in Hollywood are more iconic than that.
 They convey images of debonair spies drinking well-crafted martinis in tuxedoes while smoking cigars in luxurious casinos.
-With the passing of two legendary actors and real knights of the British Empire, Sirs Sean Connery, and Roger Moore, it’s time to take a look at the connection between 007 and the famous James Bond cigar.
+With the passing of two legendary actors and real knights of the British Empire, Sirs Sean Connery and Roger Moore, it’s time to look at the connection between 007 and the famous James Bond cigar.

 James Bond Cigar Origin

 Ian Fleming, the legendary creator of the James Bond series, spent countless afternoons on the patio of his Jamaican estate “Goldeneye” smoking hand-rolled cigarettes.
 So, the original Bond character smoked upwards of sixty cigarettes a day.
 James Bond, played by Sean Connery in “Dr. No,” appeared with a silver cigarette carrying case.
 In “Goldfinger,” while in the private lounge of the Bank of England, he is offered a cigar and declines in favor of his hand-rolled cigarettes.

 When Roger Moore became a guardian of the role in 1973, he brought a well-known love affair of cigars to the screen.
 His cheekier take on Bond included making the jump from cigarettes to cigars.
 Cigar aficionado Moore even had a contract with a clause.
 As a result, he received an unlimited supply of Montecristo Number 3’s while on the set.
 He was prominently featured smoking in “The Man with the Golden Gun” and “Live and Let Die,” even putting his trophy cigar out on a rogue agent’s wrist.